 When I discovered that 90% of Devon's Traditional Orchards have been lost since WWII and 50% of those that remain are in poor condition due to a lack of incentive to manage them or replace fallen trees(Natural England, 2011) I embarked on a mission to find & foster those that remain.

-The Henry Plumb Foundation awarded me with a grant to purchase my first little apple press and mill and EU Leader funding has helped the business to grow.
+The Henry Plumb Foundation - awarded a grant to purchase the first little apple press and mill when Find & Foster was just a concept

 Simon Tyrrell, wine maker and cider maker, has taught both me and Mat how to apply winemaking skills to cidermaking.